maziac/dezogif/documentation/AsynchronousBreak.md

 Multiface NMI while it is active (`zxnext.vhd:2102-2105`).
 It is normally a window of milliseconds and it self-recovers.

-**6. If the program writes NR `0x0B`.** That is the joystick i/o mode: clearing it disconnects the cable's receive line, which is exactly what the debugger stopped doing in order to make the break work.
-It kills the break **silently**, and the M1 button is the way back.
-A program that wants its own joystick i/o mode can have it; it cannot have it and async break at the same time.

 **7. After a reset, until the next M1 press.** Any reset puts NR `0x0B` back to disabled (`zxnext.vhd:4939-4941`), so the cable's receive line is disconnected